OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 whether the corresponding member coincides with the body represented by the potential-flow solution.
 When **PropPot** = TRUE, only viscous-drag loads, and ballasting loads will be computed for that member.

+..
+TODO 7.5.2 is the theory section which does not yet exist.
+..
+Section 7.5.2 discusses the difference between the user-supplied discretization and the simulation discretization.

 Filled Members
 --------------